-This vegan Teriyaki Sweet Potato Avocado Rice Bowl is full of hearty, healthy carbs like rice, sweet potatoes, creamy avocado and the most delicious Teriyaki sauce with a curry flare!
+This Vegan Teriyaki Sweet Potato Bowl is full of hearty, healthy carbs like rice, sweet potatoes, creamy avocado and the most delicious Teriyaki sauce with a curry flare!
 It is dairy-free, oil-free, nut-free, soy-free and full of plant-based goodness!

 Meet my new favorite bowl.
 I shared a pic of this bowl I whipped up a few days ago on Instagram and it exploded.
 You all were begging for this recipe, particularly this Teriyaki sauce that I said had a very interesting twist.
 That twist??
 Infused with my DIY yellow curry powder and hot sauce!
 WHAT.
 Yes.
 I don’t know how this idea popped into my head, but oh boy, talk about bold-flavored, spicy, sweet and incredibly delicious drizzled all over rice, creamy avocado and sweet potatoes.
 I mean, it’s delicious straight out of the bowl, but the boldness of the sauce really makes the bowl come alive.
 Isn’t that the point of sauces anyways??
 To liven up bowls and dishes?
 Yup, thought so.

 Because of the curry twist, I naturally named this CURRY TERIYAKI SAUCE.
 Bonus that unlike most Teriyaki sauces, this one is soy-free!
 And it only requires 4 ingredients!
 This is definitely not your traditional teriyaki sauce-I love to create my own twists and turns and versions of things.
 After all, there are a billion of basic teriyaki sauces on the internet already and this one is different and definitely my new fave.

 It is sweet, spicy, salty and a bit acidic with the most delicious curry undertone!

 HOW TO MAKE A VEGAN TERIYAKI BUDDHA BOWL